ant-design/ant-design-pro-site/docs/simple-model.en-US.md

 ### 1. Creating the Model

 Create a new file in the src/models directory, the file name will become the namespace of the model.
-You can .js, .jsx, .ts, and .tsx file extensions.
+You can use .js, .jsx, .ts, and .tsx file extensions.

 > For example, the namespace of demo.ts is demo.